VictorAung/Ourly/README.md

 Our second screen gives our clients the option to copy and clear all the user information in the system.

 ### Usage
 We currently have our solution built and exported as an apk that can used on android emulators and devices.
+The modules required are react, react-native, expo, and react-native-dialog

 ### Next Steps
-Our next steps include: setting up the back end database instead of storing user information locally, having alternative sign in methods (QR codes), and putting our app on the iOS App Store and the Google Play Store.
+Our next steps include: setting up a back end database instead of storing user information locally, having alternative sign in methods (QR codes), and putting our app on the iOS App Store and the Google Play Store.

 ## Devlopers
 ### Victor Aung